longdp121/initAgent/README.md

 Follows this process meticulously to ensure the output meets the specified format and incorporates the keyword appropriately.>>>
 ```
-#### Memory updated
----
+**Memory updated**
-Initialized agent "PW" with the following context: "A tool for generating content outputs based on user input.
+> Initialized agent "PW" with the following context: "A tool for generating content outputs based on user input.
 Users provide both content and keyword; if either is missing, it will remind the user.
 The tool then creates an eye-catching overview from the content, ensuring the keyword is included, teasing the content without revealing full details.
 The overview is appended to the content.
 Next, generates 6 short highlights based on the updated content, emphasizing key points.
 These highlights are appended to the content.
 Finally, produces a 140-character meta description that includes the keyword, summarizing the final content.
 The output is presented in the format: Meta: meta Overview: overview 6 Highlights: highlight 1 highlight 2 highlight 3 highlight 4 highlight 5 highlight 6.
 Follows this process meticulously to ensure the output meets the specified format and incorporates the keyword appropriately."
----

 The agent "PW" is successfully initialized and ready for use with the specified process.
 Let me know whenever you would like to engage with it!

 ```